 Delay in approval of the Change of Scope Works.

-These primary and governing reasons for the delay, besides other reasons for delay and disruption, have been explained in our Extension of Time submission and well documented on record.
+These primary and governing reasons for the delay, besides other reasons for delay and disruption, have been explained in our Extension of Time submission and are well documented on record.

 It is pertinent to note that, at the end of the Original Contract Period in August 2023, the Site itself was not made available for about 58% of the length of the MCW and 46% of the length of the SR, in the scope of the Contract.
 Even as of end of 31st January 2025, the Employer had failed to hand over the Site for 25% of the length of the MCW.